EspenAlbert/EspenAlbert/influences.md

 - Test and Code (Brian Okken)

 ## Books (read year)
 - I like to read books on a Kindle.
-It makes it easy to export highlights+notes and use [Calibre](https://calibre-ebook.com/) to find paragraphs on the computer.
+It makes it easy to export highlights+notes and I use [Calibre](https://calibre-ebook.com/) to find paragraphs on the computer.
 - I try to use the exported notes/highlights to make flashcards

 ### 2019